Flow Cytometry Analysis

 The BD LSRFortessa with four lasers, (405, 488, 561 and 640 nm) is able to detect up to 16 colors simultaneously and delivers the optimal sensitivity and resolution required for multicolor applications.
 In addition, the facility is equipped with the High Throughput Sampler (HTS) which provides an automated acquisition of samples from a 96-well plate.

-- Please download the Analysis Request, fill out and send to us.
+- Please download the Analysis Request, fill out and send to us / Or you can fill this online form Analysis Request

 - Please download the PDF for our default Fortessa Configuration.